trelo-bifteki/www.trelobifteki.com/src/assets/posts/case-refactoring-actions-pattern.md

 ---+-----------+---------------+
 ```

-The schema above seems easy at first sight, but after we add 50 actions with over 200 SQL queries
+The schema above seems easy at first sight, but after we add 50 actions with over 200 SQL
-and many groups and inter-dependencies, it becomes very hard to maintain since all adaptations needo
+queries and many groups and inter-dependencies, it becomes very hard to maintain since all
-to be done in the database.
+adaptations need to be done in the database.

 At the end, developers built a UI in order to maintain this database schema.
-But still, changes in actions
+But still, changes
-took days and maintainability was low.
+in actions took days and maintainability was low.

 ## Refactoring